nemaara/A_New_Order/README_egallager_mods.txt

   even further and added the AI controller, fixed up some unit creation coordinates, gave Huon an extra village, gave Huon extra gold when he loses units, prevented Huon from moving outside his keep, and gave Huon some extra gold and peasants when attacked.
+Changes from subsequent passes: adjust recruitment patterns, add wolves_multipacks MAI
 26 Return of the King: copyediting, message captions 27 Orannon: First pass: prevent Mal-Raylal from reviving on EASY; lots of other changes, too.
 Second pass: message captions, tweak recruitment patterns, give Huon gold when he's attacked, allow units to destroy bridges, give player more favorable terrain.
+Subsequent passes: adjust recruitment patterns, give Robert the Hefty traits, let Mal-Raylal recruit Souls (see S21b), adjust zombie traits, let more tiles turn into favorable terrain, adjust screen color change, add some additional pseudo-interrogations
 28 Lorin: copyediting, message captions
-29 Epilogue: minor copyediting
+29 Epilogue: minor copyediting, moved end_text here and modified it

 Also, I forget which scenario this was (S19c: The Oracle, perhaps?), but there was a point in the campaign where you were reduced to only being able to recruit